Zerui18/BGPS-Garden/documentation/components/onboarding.md

 ## Introduction

 As with most onboarding experiences, the onboarding pages have basically been hard-coded, so most the code will be left for the reader to figure out.
-Still, this document presents the main concepts behind the code for the onboarding experience in HC Garden.
+Still, this document presents the main concepts behind the code for the onboarding experience BGPS Garden.

 There are 6 pages in total, each of which has either static and dynamic components, or both.
 To layer the components (which are widgets) over one another, a [stack](https://api.flutter.dev/flutter/widgets/Stack-class.html) is used.